alpinebuster/as-docs/content/docs/url-parameters.md

 ---
 title: Web App URL Parameters
-description: How to provide integration with the Blockbench web app using URL parameters
+description: How to provide integration with the AS web app using URL parameters
 authors:
-  - JannisX11
+  - alpinebuster
 ---

 # Web App URL Parameters

-URL parameters (also known as query strings) are specific parameters that can be passed to the [Blockbench web app](https://web.blockbench.net) when opening it via link.
-These can be used to integrate Blockbench with other apps, for example by opening a model via a link.
+URL parameters (also known as query strings) are specific parameters that can be passed to the [AS web app](https://web.ai-stomatology.tech) when opening it via link.
+These can be used to integrate AS with other apps, for example by opening a model via a link.

 When passing parameters, make sure to encode them correctly using [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).